-In summary, a tamper detecting/responding secure silicon chip provides protection for CSPs.
-Protection for image essence (and the silicon chip) is provided by the projector's SPB' physical perimeter.
-An SPB type 2 intrusion detection/response is minimally provided by the access door open detection, and Exhibition visual inspection is relied upon to detect physical abuse that might allow compromise of, or access to, decrypted image essence.
+In summary, the projector SPB physical perimeter provides for maintenance access and access door opening detection, and the internal design enables access for non-security related servicing.
+Exhibition visual inspection is relied upon to detect physical abuse that might allow compromise of, or access to, decrypted image essence.